carabina/DFChart/README.md

 # DFChart
-simple chart in swift for iOS by Diego Caridei and Fabio Nisci
+Simple chart in swift for iOS by Diego Caridei and Fabio Nisci